-Aston Villa are among thirteen English clubs backing the re-introduction of standing areas at football grounds, according to the Football Supporters’ Federation
+Aston Villa are one of thirteen English League clubs supporting the re-introduction of standing at football stadiums, according to the Football Supporters’ Federation.

 The FSF is hoping to win the backing of MPs on Tuesday for plans for a small-scale trial at Premier League clubs.